 Based on input from PLSLWD Board of Managers, PLSLWD Citizen Advisory Committee (CAC), the City of Prior Lake, Prior Lake Association, and lake residents, a balanced mix of BMPs (pond expansions and large infiltration areas) and watershed-wide private projects (buffers and rain gardens) were selected as the primary components of the implementation plan to maintain or improve water quality in Lower Prior Lake with a strong emphasis on education programs.
 Many of the selected BMPs are located in the City of Prior Lake, and the City is partnering with the PLSLWD on the projects that fall within the City boundaries.

-Several projects are being funded by the Lower Prior Protection Project including projects at:
+Several projects were funded by the Lower Prior Protection Project including projects at:

 - Watzl’s Beach –